 The 127 acres of trees and shrubs at the LA County Arboretum and Botanic Garden are arranged by continent of origin.

-The park includes the spring-fed Lake Baldwin, a research center and greenhouses and several historic buildings.
-The Arboretum offers classes and even guided "forest bathing."
+The park includes the spring-fed Lake Baldwin, a research center, greenhouses, and several historic buildings.
+The Arboretum offers classes and even guided forest bathing.
 Walking tours are also available except during the months of July, August, and September.

 The South Coast Botanic Garden features over 2,500 plant species on 87 acres with an emphasis on drought-resistant plants.
 Called “The Jewel of the Peninsula,” the garden is located on the beautiful Palos Verdes Peninsula, just 10 miles south of the Los Angeles Airport.

 The Rose Garden at Exposition Park in South Los Angeles is a popular spot for USC students to hang out and study, and a busy spot for weddings and photo shoots.
-The Rose Garden is opened daily from 9 a.m. to sunset.
-It is closed to the public from January 1 - March 15 of each year for annual maintenance.
+The Rose Garden is open daily.
+It is closed to the public from the beginning of January through mid-March of each year for annual maintenance.

 The J. Paul Getty Museum, commonly referred to as the Getty, is an art museum in California housed on two campuses.
 Both have featured gardens.